 The SLS-4000 CAT-I system is currently available for purchase and installation by airport authorities as a non-Fed navigation aid.
 The FAA does not plan to procure any CAT-I SLS-4000 systems.
-The FAA has a CAT-III GBAS Research and Development Project underway but currently has deferred any acquisition activities associated with a future CAT-III GBAS system.
+The FAA has a CAT-III GBAS Research and Development Project underway, but it currently has no plans to develop or field any federal GBAS facilities.

 Yes.
 GBAS has some siting, licensing, and certification requirements.
 GBAS has more flexible siting requirements than ILS in that it is not aligned to a specific runway.
 Manufacturer guidance and FAA Order 6884.1, Siting Criteria for GBAS, identify specific siting requirements.
 GBAS requires a Federal Communications Commission license and frequency assignment for the VDB transmitter, as well as a Site Acceptance Test, a Flight Check, and non-Fed approval.
 These requirements are similar to ILS.

 Individual States are currently validating the requirements.
-In the U.S., the FAA has undertaken a GBAS CAT-II/III Research and Development effort to validate the already harmonized International Civil Aviation Organization GBAS CAT-II/III requirements.
-Consistent with FAA research dating back to 1994, indications are GBAS will be able to support CAT-II/III Precision Approach operations.
+In the U.S., the FAA has undertaken a GBAS CAT-III Research and Development effort to validate the proposed ICAO GBAS CAT-III requirements.

-The current requirements validation effort should be complete in 2014.
-The availability of GBAS CAT-II/III systems will depend on manufacturer desire to develop the equipment and seek System Design Approval which will depend on customer orders and demand.
-Based on previous CAT-I design approval efforts an approved Category-II/III non-Fed system could be available as soon as 2016.
+ICAO should approve Standards and Recommended Practices for GBAS Category II/III (GAST-D) systems in 2015.
+The availability of GBAS CAT-III systems will depend on manufacturer desire to develop the equipment and seek System Design Approval which will depend on customer orders and demand.

-The FAA continues to validate the GBAS CAT-II/III requirements as part of the Next Generation Air Transportation System (commonly known as NextGen).
-The FAA currently plans to support a GBAS CAT-II/III non-Fed System Design Approval should a vendor seek approval.
+The FAA continues to validate the GBAS CAT-III requirements as part of the Next Generation Air Transportation System (commonly known as NextGen).
 The FAA has currently deferred any Federal acquisition decision on GBAS.

 The Ground Based Augmentation System (GBAS) program is managed by the FAA's Engineering Development Services Division, Navigation Branch and ANG-C32 at the FAA William J. Hughes Technical Center.
 More information can be found at http://laas.tc.faa.gov/.